-2017-001 Segregation of duties
+2018-001 Segregation of duties

 Condition: Because of a limited number of available personnel, it is not always possible to adequately segregate certain incompatible duties so that no one employee has access to both physical assets and the related accounting records, or to all phases of a transaction.
-The District currently has one full time bookkeeper and a payables clerk to handle the accounting needs of the District.
-There are some mitigating controls in place but it is not possible to have segregation in all areas.
+The District currently has one full time bookkeeper, an assistant bookkeeper, and a payables clerk to handle the accounting needs of the District.
+There are several mitigating controls in place but it is not possible to have segregation in all areas.